-The channelling flow created by southwest flow will be between Building W and Building C, Building C and Building L. The channelling flow from these directions may reach the walking criteria without wind controlling mechanisms.
-Using plantations on the southeast and southwest boundaries of the development is expected to slow down the wind at pedestrian level.
-Channelling flow is expected in the gap between Building C and L as well as between Building W and C. However, the wind speed in these area expected to be within walking criteria considering the width of the gap and the proposed plantations.
+The channelling flow created by southwest flow will be between Buildings Perth and Brisbane; and Buildings Brisbane and Sydney.
+The channelling flow from these directions may exceed the walking criterion without wind controlling mechanisms.
+Plantations on the southeast and southwest boundaries of the development are expected to slow down the wind at pedestrian level.
+Channelling flow is expected in the gap between Building Brisbane and Sydney as well as between Buildings Perth and Brisbane.
+However, the wind speed in these area expected to be within walking criterion considering the width of the gap and the proposed plantations.